 Most people don’t drink enough water, and I know I often don’t at school.
 But with hydration important for health and feeling good, it’s a good goal—and not that hard to implement.
 Start your day with a glass of warm lemon water before your coffee or tea.
 Sip herbal tea (a good travel mug will keep it hot for you) or carry a water bottle so you have water handy throughout the day.

 3. Move more

 Gym memberships go up in January.
-If that’s your thing, go for it, but if getting to the gym for a work out feels tough, commit to moving more.
+If that’s your thing, go for it, but if getting to the gym for a workout feels tough, commit to moving more.
 You’re on your feet all day, so try using a Fitbit or other tracker to give yourself credit for all the steps you take.
-Or bring movement into your classroom with transition time dance parties or adding some active brain breaks into the mix.
+Or bring movement into your classroom with transition time dance parties or add some active brain breaks into the mix.

 4. Have a healthy lunch

 Pack yourself a healthy lunch every day.
 I know mornings are hectic trying to get out the door, so try being more organized (see resolution #1) by making a meal plan for lunches.
 You can even pack most things the night before.
 Get an insulated lunch bag you love to carry.
 (This world map lunch bag is cool!)
 Pack it—and eat!

 5. Be prepared